A Bright 2025. Why Solar Power Surges Across Scotland

 3. The New Builds Revolution & Policy Shifts

-It's not just homeowners upgrading older roofs, new builds are increasingly being planned with solar in mind.
+It's not just homeowners upgrading older roofs; new builds are increasingly being planned with solar in mind.
 While some UK policy changes (such as the Future Homes Standard) are still under discussion, Scotland's Building Regulations already place a high emphasis on energy efficiency.
 We can expect the next few years to bring stronger incentives or partial requirements for developers to include rooftop solar.

 4. Tech Innovations to Watch